DR. EMIL NUTRITION

 Does magnesium with kava help you sleep?

-Both magnesium and kava can help foster feelings of relaxation and calmness.
-Some people find that they need to take these supplements during the day, to help decrease stress.
-However, others may find that it’s best for them to take them in the evening to help with sleep.
 Lots of people struggle to get the sleep they need each night, which can lead to feelings of drowsiness or grogginess the next day.
 Adults need 7-9 hours of sleep each night, and if you find that you aren’t getting this, perhaps it’s time to try a natural remedy like kava or magnesium.

 You can choose to take one or the other before bed, or find a supplement that contains both.
 Again, it’s always best to consult with your healthcare provider before implementing something like this.
 You want to make sure your body responds appropriately to these substances before you start taking them nightly.
 In addition to these natural relaxers, you could also try a few things to help you get a restful sleep:

-• Melatonin supplements are also a good way to promote sleep.
+• Melatonin supplements are also a good way to promote better sleep.
 Your body naturally makes melatonin, so taking a dose before bed may help you drift off to sleep easier.

 • Be consistent with your bedtime, even on the weekends.